Storware/vprotect-manual/high-availability.md

 Note that you need to use **your gateway IP** in ***host_list*** parameter

-Finally we have to define a set of cluster resources responsible for other services crucial for vProtect operations such as mariaDB, vProtect Node and vProtect server itself.
+Finally we have to define a set of cluster resources responsible for other services crucial for vProtect operations such as vProtect Node and vProtect server itself.
 We will logically link those services with our floating IP.
 Whenever floating IP dissapears from our server, those services will be stopped.
-We also have to define the proper order for services to start and stop, as for example starting vProtect-server before the database makes no sense.
+We also have to define the proper order for services to start and stop, as for example starting vProtect-server without the running database makes little sense.

 - [ ] **Resource creation**

 ```
-[root@vprotect1 ~]# pcs resource create "mariaDB" systemd:mariadb op monitor timeout=300s on-fail="stop" --group mariaDB-group
 [root@vprotect1 ~]#  pcs resource create "vProtect-node" systemd:vprotect-node op monitor timeout=300s on-fail="stop" --group vProtect-group
 [root@vprotect1 ~]# pcs resource create "vProtect-server" service:vprotect-server op start on-fail="stop" timeout="300s" op stop timeout="300s" on-fail="stop" op monitor timeout="300s" on-fail="stop" --group vProtect-group
 ```